daringer/asus-fan/README.md

 **THANKS TO**:
 --------------
-- To Felipe Contreras (felipec) for providing the initial version (https://gist.github.com/felipec/6169047)
+- To Felipe Contreras [felipec](https://github.com/felipec) for providing the initial version (https://gist.github.com/felipec/6169047)
-- To Markus Meissner (daringer) for the asus_fan version with "thermal" interface - the hwmon version is a port of that one
+- To Markus Meissner [daringer](https://github.com/daringer) for the asus_fan version using the "thermal_device" interface
+- To Bernd Kast [KastB](https://github.com/KastB) for the port using the hwmon interface